yashikaaaaaaa/HireGuard-AI-Recruitment-Fraud-Detection/README.md

 Open with Live Server
 ```

-The exact Live Server port may vary depending on the local VS Code configuration.
+The exact Live Server port may vary.

 ---

-# 🧪 Testing the Application
+# 🧪 Test the Application

-### Suspicious Example
+### Suspicious Job Example

 ```text
 URGENT WORK FROM HOME OPPORTUNITY!